I buy everything online.

 The All-Star Fix and Flip Rehab Team

-Using our budget tracker spreadsheet (download our FREE 56-Page house flipping guide to see it) we began comparing the pricing and the efficiency of our general construction crews.
+Using our budget tracker spreadsheet (download our FREE 56-Page house flipping eBook to see it) we began comparing the pricing and the efficiency of our general construction crews.
 Then, for the three we currently employ, we identified their strengths and weaknesses.

 Now, we hire them to do the work they excel at, at each property we rehab.
 One of the crews does most of our rough and carpentry work, and cabinet installation.